UPDATE: Fire in Idaho Falls causes $300,000 worth of damage, but no injuries - East Idaho News

 “The IFFD responded with three engines, three ambulances, a ladder truck and a battalion chief,” Hammon stated in the release.

-The Idaho Falls Police Department also responded, closing the southbound lane of S. Holmes Ave. at the Sunnyside Road intersection — a couple of blocks south to the entrance of Sun Circle.
+The Idaho Falls Police Department also responded, closing the southbound lane of South Holmes Avenue at the Sunnyside Road intersection, a couple of blocks south to the entrance of Sun Circle.

 “A reporting party stated there were empty fuel cans, brake cleaner, a propane bottle, as well as polyurethane insulation inside the shop, all of which signify a large amount of fuel that burns rapidly and produces intense heat and dense smoke and gases,” Hammon noted.